Jhzz9610/Data_Analysis_Project/Marketing Campaign Seasonality and Performance analysis/Background.md

 What approach would you recommend taking in this scenario?

 ## Problem breakdown
-1. Analyse key seasonality metrics
+1. Analyse key seasonality metrics and identify seasonality
 2. To optimise sales, we can: 1) Evaluate current campaign performance, allocating more budget to the most effective channel; 2)Identify target customers and tailor ads; 3) Understand and adapt campaigns to user purchasing behavior.

 ## Presentation link (WIP)